danbikle/cs101_old/public/lesson009/readme.txt

 I was now back inside a shell of the cluster node.

+So, that was a simple demo of creating a new Docker container and then running /bin/bash inside it.

+Here is a another similar demo.

 I ran another Docker shell command to bring up another container with Anaconda Python in it:

 sudo docker run -it continuumio/anaconda3 /bin/bash

 After a bit of work, Docker served me a shell prompt from a newly hatched container.